makai281/nmtpy/README.md

   - theano >= 0.8 (or a GIT checkout with `tensor.nnet.logsoftmax` available)
   - six

-**Note on MKL**: If you are using Anaconda, make sure that in your .theanorc you only give `-lmkl_rt` as linking flags:
+**Note on MKL**: If you are using Anaconda, make sure that in your `.theanorc` you only give `-lmkl_rt` as linking flags:

 ```
 [blas]
 ldflags = -lmkl_rt
 ```

-After fulfilling the dependencies, create a easy-install link to the GIT repository so that whenever you issue a `git pull`, you start using the latest version automatically:
+After fulfilling the dependencies, create an easy-install link to the GIT repository so that whenever you issue a `git pull`, you start using the latest version automatically:

 ```
 $ python setup.py develop